Open-Data-Product-Initiative/v4.1/source/includes/_datagovernance.md

-      "confidentiality":"Ensuring data privacy and information security in accordance with relevant regulations and best practices.", "regulations":"Access needs to be monitored to ensure compliance with data privacy and security regulations.", "training":"Users need to receive training on data access policies and security best practices.", "guidelines":"The data governance practices and guidelines are defined and followed to maintain data integrity and security."
+      "confidentiality":"Ensuring data privacy and information security in accordance with relevant regulations and best practices.", "regulations":"Access needs to be monitored to ensure compliance with data privacy and security regulations.", "training":"Users need to receive training on data access policies and security best practices.", "guidelines":"The data governance practices and guidelines are defined and followed to maintain data integrity and security.", "audits":"We annually undergo external security audits by a third-party cybersecurity firm, with last year's audit confirming our data product's compliance and SOC 2 Type II certification validity until the end of 2024, ensuring robust security."
     }
   }
 }